mayankmahajan24/QL/docs/LanguageReference.md

 ```
 int a = 10 / 2
-print(a)

 float b = 100.0 / 20.0
-print(b)
 ```
-The program above will print a as 5 and be as 5.0.
+The program above will have a equal to 5 and b equal to 5.0.

 </FORMATTING>